 Since 1750, about 40% of the new anthropogenic carbon dioxide has remained in the atmosphere.
 The remaining 60% gets absorbed by the ocean and vegetation.
 Therefore, the ocean has absorbed about 30% of new anthropogenic carbon dioxide.
 When carbon dioxide gets absorbed in the ocean, it creates carbonic acid which makes the ocean more acidic which has an impact on marine organisms that secrete calcium carbonate shells.
-Recall that hydrochloric acid reacts with limestone rock made of calcite, which is calcium carbonate.
+Recall that hydrochloric acid reacts by effervescing with limestone rock made of calcite, which is calcium carbonate.
 Ocean acidification associated with climate change has been linked to the thinning of the carbonate walls of some sea snails (pteropods) and small protozoan zooplankton (foraminifera) and declining growth rates of corals .
 Small animals like protozoan zooplankton are an important component in the marine ecosystem.
-Acidification combined with warmer temperature and lower oxygen levels is expected to have severe impact on marine ecosystems and human-used fisheries.
-Possibly affecting our ocean-derived food sources .
+Acidification combined with warmer temperature and lower oxygen levels is expected to have severe impacts on marine ecosystems and human-used fisheries, possibly affecting our ocean-derived food sources .

 15.2.6 Extreme Weather Events